cyber-defence-campus/netgear_r6700v3_circled/docs/4_tracing.md

 The implementation of all a function's side-effects might not always be so simple as in the example of `fgets`.
 In consequence, **simplifications/abstractions** might sometimes be needed, which as a drawback might introduce inconsistencies between the effective concrete and symbolic execution.
-Depending on the intended task that you intend to solve with symbolic execution, this might be acceptable or not.
+Depending on the intended task that you intend to solve with symbolic execution, this might or might not be acceptable.